 "Precious Gospel Kindred"

-The 2-CD set (Rounder Records 0471/72, 1999) includes an attractive 72 page illustrated booklet designed by Susan Marsh, with examples of Shaker music and the words to all 40 Shaker spirituals, background notes, plus a bibliography and discography all prepared by the respected Shaker music scholar, Roger Hall --
+The 2-CD set (Rounder Records 0471/72, 1999) includes an attractive 72 page illustrated booklet designed by Susan Marsh, with examples of Shaker music and the words to all 40 Shaker spirituals, background notes, plus a bibliography and discography all prepared by the Shaker music historian and singer --

 Listen to the Shakers speaking about and singing their music